janmonschke/janmonschke.github.com/content/blog/2020-06-02-wedding-website/index.md

 Secondly, it comes with authentication built right in.
 And that was probably the most important reason for me because I really did not want to have to write a super secure and battle-tested authentication system that stores all my relative's and my friend's passwords.
 Sure, I could have used an open source project for this, but then I would have still needed to spend time on that and then we would be back at my first point for using Firebase: not having to build a backend system.

-Thirdly, Firebase offers Firestore, a real-time database.
+Thirdly, Firebase offers Cloud Firestore, a real-time database.
 At first this might sound like a nice gimmick and nothing more but this feature was crucial for me to build a room booking service for our guests without a server 🤯.

 On top of all that, you get these features for free for small websites and their documentation gets you up to speed super quickly!